 Broken Fibula Recovery Tips For Athletes

-For those of you that are suffering from a broken fibula and are itching to get back in the game, there are certain no or low-impact exercises that can keep you in shape and active even while you are still recovering from your fibula injury.
+For those of you that are suffering from a broken fibula and are itching to get back in the game, there are certainly no or low-impact exercises that can keep you in shape and active even while you are still recovering from your fibula injury.

 Aside from the normal physical therapy exercises that can help stretch and strengthen your injured leg, there are full-body and other workouts that you can still do with one leg or while seated.
-Try these workouts to stay game ready during your fractured fibula recovery:
+Try these workouts to stay game-ready during your fractured fibula recovery:

-- Yoga – Can be performed while seated, lying down or standing and at the pace you choose.
+- Yoga – Can be performed while seated, lying down, or standing and at the pace you choose.

 - Swimming is not only the most effective full-body aerobic workout, but it’s also entirely no impact.

 - Running with the assistance of an elliptical machine can provide valuable cardio without the impact that comes with running or jumping.